-The panel decided to vary the current conditions of practice order.
+The panel decided to extend the current conditions of practice order.

-This order will come into effect at the end of 6 October 2023 in accordance with Article 30(1) of the 'Nursing and Midwifery Order 2001' (the Order).
+This order will come into effect at the end of 6 October 2024 in accordance with Article 30(1) of the 'Nursing and Midwifery Order 2001' (the Order).

-This is the fourth review of a substantive conditions of practice order originally imposed for a period of six months by a Fitness to Practise Committee panel on 6 December 2019.
-This was reviewed on 29 May 2020 whereby a Fitness to Practise Committee panel determined to extend and vary the conditions of practice order for a period of 9 months.
-The penultimate panel extended and varied conditions of practice order for a period of 18 months.
-The last reviewing panel reviewed and varied the conditions of practice order for a period of 12 months.
+This is the fifth review of a substantive conditions of practice order originally imposed for a period of 6 months by a Fitness to Practise Committee panel on 6 December 2024.
+This was reviewed on 29 May 2020 and the reviewing panel extended and varied the conditions of practice order for nine months.
+This was reviewed again on 26 February 2021 and the reviewing panel extended and varied the conditions of practice order for 18 months.
+This order was reviewed on 26 August 2022 and the reviewing panel extended and varied the conditions of practice for a further 12 months.
+The last reviewing panel extended and varied the order on 18 September 2023 for a period of 12 months to come into effect from 6 October 2023.

-The current order is due to expire at the end of 6 October 2023.
+The current order is due to expire at the end of 6 October 2024.